Posted on

 Stainless

-steel bracelet or leather strap
+steel bracelet with micro-adjust clasp, optional leather strap

 Price: